smchenry-illinois/CS598-Project/README.md

 + Scheme B test: `ePBRN_D_dup.csv`

 #### Preprocessed Datasets and Pretrained Models
 We expand on the original work by including preprocessed datasets and pretrained models.
-These elements are located in the `pre\` subfolder.
+These elements are located in the `pre/` subfolder.
 Preprocessed datasets and pretrained models are available for both our implementation as well as the reference implementation. `ensemble.py` will automatically manage the loading and use of these elements per the user-provided training and data mode command line arguments.
 Using these preprocessed/pretrained elements saves measurable time during execution.

 ## Ensemble Model Source Files
 In this section, we summarize the source files containing the code used in our reproduction.